 Early Detection Rapid Response is an ongoing approach to weed management intended to move work to the left side of the invasion curve, improving efficacy and reducing costs while complementing other invasive species management activities in an integrated program.
 Successful implementation will require some shift in how districts utilize their weed management resources.
 Maintaining a flexible attitude toward how some portion of treatment budgets are applied will help tremendously as new detections are made and successfully treated.
+NRD will continue to support the EDRR program with training materials, discussion groups, tutorials, and shared resources on our EDRR SharePoint site.

 Approach the first season of EDRR as a pilot and prepare to make changes before the second season.
 Your EDRR program will evolve over time as you refine it to meet the needs and resources of your district.
 Availability of volunteers and partners may change over time to augment your labor force and increase your regional effectiveness.
-Finding ways to effectively integrate EDRR surveys into your workflow can also change over time.
+Finding ways to effectively integrate EDRR surveys into your workflow, in addition to your dedicated survey days, can also change over time.
 As you implement these methods, remember that prevention, early detection, and rapid response are vital components in an effective, well-executed weed management program and essential tools in our multifaceted IPM toolkit.